PrabinKuSabat/NotesByPrabin/EFFORTS/AccelSim.md

 # Notes on the GPU-Simulator Accel-Sim

 > [!info] Disclaimer
-> The note is not fully complete.
-It's always will be under constant changes (until the accel-sim development stops 😿.)
+> The notes are not complete.
+They will be under constant changes (until the accel-sim development stops 😿.)

 > [!success] Link to the Research Paper
 > The research paper can be find at [LINK.](https://par.nsf.gov/servlets/purl/10302226)